aguaitech/Jarvis/README.md

 ## 🎨 Frontend Architecture

-The MineContext frontend is a cross-platform desktop application built with Electron, React, and TypeScript, providing a modular, maintainable, and high-performance foundation for desktop development.
+The Jarvis frontend is a cross-platform desktop application built with Electron, React, and TypeScript, providing a modular, maintainable, and high-performance foundation for desktop development.

 ### Core Tech Stack